 About the Challenge

 The U.S. House of Representatives officially launched the Congressional App Challenge in 2015 to help inspire innovation and learning in computer science and coding.
-The challenge is a nationwide effort that allows middle and high school students to compete against their peers by creating an application or "app" for mobile, tablet, or computer devices.
-Louisiana's 3rd District will participate in this year's challenge.
-The student submission period begins in June 2021 and ends in November 2021.
+The challenge is a nationwide effort that allows middle and high school students to compete against their peers by creating an application or “app” for mobile, tablet, or computer devices.
+Louisiana’s 3rd District will participate in this year’s challenge.
+The student submission period begins on June 15, 2022, and ends on November 1, 2022.

 Who is eligible to participate?